chimera-linux/cports/Packaging.md

 the software, licensing and others.
 Templates in `main` must not depend on templates in other categories.

-The `contrib` category is a *user repository*.
-The requirements for `contrib` are looser than for `main` and the software is not officially supported by the distribution, but the distro still provides hosting for binary packages and templates undergo review and acceptance by the distro maintainers.
-In addition to other `contrib` templates, software here may depend on `main` templates.

-Finally, the `experimental` category is mostly unrestricted and has the least stringent quality requirements.
-Anything that is anyhow controversial goes here; once determined to be acceptable, a maintainer may move the template to `contrib`.
-Software in this category does not have binary packages shipped and users are on their own testing it.
+The `contrib` category is a second-tier repository with looser requirements.
+In general, software here is not required to have a fully working system, outside of special devices with special kernels and bootloaders.
+Templates here still undergo the same review process as changes in `main`.
+The templates may depend on any `main` templates.
+Binary packages are usually built.

+Finally, the `user` category is a multi-purpose place, primarily a user repo;
+only some templates may be receiving binary packages, and software marked `restricted` can go here (for things that are non-redistributable, or for things that are a public work in progress that may be tested but should not be packaged).
+Anything that is anyhow controversial must go here.
+In some cases, some templates may be moved into `contrib` later.
+Least stringent rules apply.

 <a id="targets"></a>
 ## Targets and Tiers

 Chimera target architecture support is tiered.
-The tiering affects whether software can get included in `main` and `contrib`.
+The tiering affects whether software can get included in the repositories.

-Tier 1 targets must be supported by all software receiving binary packages, i.e. those in `main` and `contrib` section; software not being supported on a tier 1 target means staying in `experimental`.
-This does not apply when the software only reasonably makes sense on a subset of the architectures (an example would be a UEFI bootloader).
-All `main` software must have its test suite passing on tier 1 targets unless there is a good reason for the otherwise (e.g. tests themselves being broken).
+Tier 1 targets must be supported by all software receiving binary packages, i.e. those in `main` and `contrib` section; software unsupported on any tier 1 architecture must stay in `user`, except in cases where it does not make sense (e.g. a UEFI bootloader would only apply to UEFI-capable archs).
+We try to make sure all `main` software has passing test suites on all tier 1 architectures, assuming the tests can be run and are not themselves broken.

 Tier 2 targets will receive packaging when possible.
 They must have a fully working `main`, but `contrib` packages may be missing in some cases.